 - Ability to work collaboratively and cordially with fellow faculty, student designers, technicians, and guest artists and directors.

 - Evidence of successful teaching at the college level.

 Please submit a cover letter, curriculum vitae, and a statement that addresses experience with or commitment to teaching and mentoring a diverse student body.
 Applicants should also arrange to have three letters of reference submitted on their behalf.
 Electronic prompts to referees will be generated automatically after the completed application has been submitted.
 Instructions are online at https://jobs.mtholyoke.edu/.
-Open until filled with priority given to applications submitted by January 15, 2020.
+Open until filled with priority given to applications submitted before March 16, 2020.

 All offers of employment are contingent upon the finalist successfully passing a background (including criminal records) check.